Top 5 Debt Consolidation Loan Companies

 How does debt consolidation work?

-One way out of this money mess: debt consolidation, or the practice of taking out one larger loan to pay off several smaller ones.
-That way, you only have one monthly payment to worry about — and you might even end up saving a few bucks in interest.
+Debt consolidation is the practice of taking out one larger loan to pay off several smaller ones.
+That way, you only have one monthly payment to worry about, and you might even end up saving a few bucks in interest.

 Let’s say, for instance, that you have five credit lines you’re actively repaying: three credit cards, one student loan, and an auto payment.